 The S’wich It Up Food Truck in all her glory.

-Second, food trucks only have so much capacity to store ingredients.
-Creating streamlined menu allows you to carefully plan your ingredient purchases and run an efficient operation in the future.
+Here’s another practical reason to start with the menu.
+Food trucks only have so much capacity to store ingredients.
+Creating streamlined menu allows you to carefully plan your ingredient purchases and run an efficient operation when you do hit the road.
 Be sure to select a cuisine that allows you the flexibility to remain creative for years, but also is specific enough so you don’t overstock your truck and create unnecessary food waste.

 business-kit